This post may contain affiliate links. Please read our disclosure policy.

 This vegan Israeli couscous salad recipe makes a wonderfully fresh light lunch or side salad.
 It’s satisfying, healthy, and filling.

-I included all sorts of good things in this pearl couscous recipe:
+I included all sorts of good things in this vegetarian pearl couscous recipe:

 - chickpeas – added protein

 - shredded carrot for a pop of color (and I just plain love carrots)

 - mint – an easy way to add freshness

 - parsley – not just a garnish!